 Often the most enchanting parts of a city are hidden off the beaten track and you may have to hike a little to find them, but if the end result involves waterfalls and rainforests, how can you complain?
-You can swim in the numbingly cold waters of the Seven Sisters Falls in Grenada after just a 45 minute trail through the rainforest.
+You can swim in the numbing cold waters of the Seven Sisters Falls in Grenada after just a 45 minute trail through the rainforest.

-The journey is as beautiful as the destination here so when heading to the Annandale Waterfall you’ll discover the path is lined with local fruit trees and flowering plants and next to the Seven Sisters Falls is the Honeymoon Falls- one that most tourists don’t find, so be one of the minority that does get to experience it!
+The journey is as beautiful as the destination here so when heading to the Annandale Waterfall you’ll discover the path is lined with local fruit trees and flowering plants, and next to the Seven Sisters Falls is the Honeymoon Falls- one that most tourists don’t find, so be one of the minority that does get to experience it!

 Did You Know: Geologists believe the Caribbean Islands evolved from an arc of volcanoes that erupted beneath the ocean billions of years ago!

 4 – Bahamas

 Think of pigs replacing celebrities- and we don’t mean in the magazines, we mean in the sparkling blue ocean of the Bahamas!
 On the small island of Big Mayor Cay, you can discover Pig Beach where a few dozen adorable pigs are sunning themselves amongst the tourists.

 No one actually knows how these hogs made it to the beach in the first place, all we know is that you can take an excursion with them and watch how they’ve adapted to their surroundings and swim out to passing boats for food that the locals will feed them.
 Is this the first time you officially want to swap lives with a pig?!

 This might just be entertainment central for the Caribbean so head here for a different approach to the sunny island with a butterfly farm at just $15 per person or paintballing in a site that has a crashed airplane in the middle and a tapas restaurant at the back- possibly the weirdest but greatest combination?